History of the Argentina national football team: Carlos Bilardo era: the road to Mexico

 To replace Menotti, the Football Association choose Carlos Bilardo, who had won the 1982 Metropolitano with Estudiantes de La Plata.
 Bilardo was famous for his perfectionism and obsession with tactic and strategy of the game, which called the attention as much as followers as critics.
 The Bilardo era began in May 1983 with a 2–2 draw with Chile in Santiago.
 Soon after Argentina played the 1983 Copa América, the first official tournament with Bilardo.
 The squad was eliminated on first round with 3 draws (2 with Ecuador and a 0–0 with Brazil), winning its only match 1–0 to Brazil in Buenos Aires.

 The team was formed by footballers playing in domestic Argentine Primera División exclusively, being some of them goalkeepers Ubaldo Fillol and Nery Pumpido, defenders Néstor Clausen, José Luis Brown, Enzo Trossero, Julio Olarticoechea and Roberto Mouzo; midfielders Claudio Marangoni, Jorge Burruchaga, Alejandro Sabella and José Daniel Ponce; forwards Ricardo Gareca, Alberto Márcico.

-After the Copa América, Argentina travelled to Calcuta to play the Nehru Cup, then playing a series of friendly matches before the qualifiers to 1986 World Cup in Mexico.
+After the Copa América, Argentina travelled to Calcutta to play the Nehru Cup, then playing a series of friendly matches before the qualifiers to 1986 World Cup in Mexico.
 The team made a successful tour on Europe where it won the three matches disputed, including a 3–1 against West Germany in Düsseldorf.
 In May 1985, Argentina played its first qualifying match against Venezuela, winning 3–2.
 Argentina won three consecutive games, to Colombia (3–1 home, 1–0 away) and Venezuela (3–0 home) but lost to Peru 1–0 in Lima in a match where Peru midfielder Claudio Reyna marked Maradona with excessive roughness, although he was not sent off by the referee.

 Argentina played the last match of the qualifiers against Peru in Buenos Aires.
 The visitor team won by 2–1 qualifying to Mexico, but in the last minutes of the match Ricardo Gareca scored the 2–2 that allowed Argentina to be one of the four South American representatives at Mexico.

 Although he led the team to a new qualification for a World Cup, Bilardo was hardly criticized by the media which focused on the low level of the team during the process.
 Some journalists also accused Bilardo to play defensively, leaving behind the historic Argentine landmark of short passes and dribblings according to their point of view.
 Clarín, the most popular newspaper of Argentina, was one of the hardest opponents of the coach, and Bilardo himself declared that Clarín called Association President Julio Grondona to ask him to fire the coach.

 Before the World Cup, Argentina toured Europe losing to France (one of the favorites to win the Cup) and Norway and largely defeating Israel by 7–2.